Hello! I'm Elena, a gardener, designer and DIY enthusiast with a love of simple and green life.

-Colorful azaleas are among the earliest shrubs to bloom in the spring, and a favorite of most gardeners for their easy care.
-This easy-to-grow evergreen is hardy and will look great in your landscape year around.
+Colorful azaleas are among the earliest shrubs to bloom in the spring and a favorite of most gardeners for their easy care.
+This easy-to-grow evergreen is hardy and will look great in your landscape year round.

 A properly planted and cared-for azalea can live for decades and produce colorful blooms from late winter through early summer.
 Hummingbirds, bees, and butterflies enjoy the sweet nectar and pollen of azaleas, and you can enjoy them in all their colorful glory with these easy planting and growing tips.

-Azaleas prefer to grow in acidic soil; under taller shrubs and trees.
-A woodland area is an ideal planting location for azaleas; it naturally provides the shade and soil the shrub thrives in.
+Azaleas prefer to grow in acidic soil, under taller shrubs and trees.
+A woodland area is an ideal planting location for azaleas; it naturally provides the kind of shade and soil that will enable the shrub to thrive.

 If you don’t have a natural woodland area in your landscape, plant azaleas in the shadow of any taller plants, never out in the open.
 Azaleas will not survive being planted in a full sun location.

 Strong to medium acidic soil is needed to grow healthy azaleas.
-A well-draining soil with an acidity level of 4.5 to 5.5 is ideal.
+A well-draining soil with an acidity level of 4.5–5.5 is ideal.
 Purchase a soil test kit to determine the acidic level and raise or lower it to best suit growing azaleas.

 Adding pine straw will increase the acidity and compost will decrease it.
-Even if the results of soil tests are within the perfect acidic range, always add a four-inch layer of pine straw around the shrubs to act as a mulch and soil amendment.
+Even if the results of soil tests are within the perfect acidic range, always add a 4-inch layer of pine straw around the shrubs to act as a mulch and soil amendment.

 If your soil is too alkaline, it may take a couple of years to raise the acid level enough to support growing healthy azaleas.
 In the meantime, use containers and acidic potting soil to grow azaleas.

 Large containers placed in a shady area will provide a nice habitat for the azaleas until they can be planted in the ground.
-In the 1-2 years it takes to prepare your soil, you can enjoy the blooms as the azaleas grow strong for transplant.
+In the one to two years it takes to prepare your soil, you can enjoy the blooms as the azaleas grow strong for transplant.

 How to Plant